Characterizing Signalling: Connections between Causal Inference and Space-time Geometry: Properties of partially ordered sets

 \begin{definition}[Lattice] A \emph{lattice} is a poset $\TT$ which is both a join- and a meet-semilattice. \end{definition}

 An example of a lattice, in contrast to a poset which does not form a lattice, is depicted in \cref{fig:hasse}.
 The theory of (order) lattices constitutes a well-studied subbranch of mathematics, which can be approached both from an order-theoretic (as done here) and from an algebraic perspective.
-More precisely, instead of deriving join and meet from a partial order, one may axiomatically consider any two binary operations $\land$ and $\lor$ that are commutative and associative and satisfy the association law
+More precisely, instead of deriving join and meet from a partial order, one may axiomatically consider any two binary operations $\land$ and $\lor$ that are commutative and associative and satisfy the \emph{absorption law}

+to give rise to a lattice.
 It can be shown that satisfying these algebraic properties guarantees that both join and meet define the same partial order.
 Accordingly, a huge amount of further properties a lattice may fulfill are known \cite{Davey2002}.
 Most of these have not proven directly relevant to this work and will therefore not be reviewed here.

 We continue by making a connection of these more generic poset properties with the notion of conicality introduced in \cref{sec:conicality}, and apply them to the particular case of Minkowski space-time.